apache/arrow-rs/dev/README.md

 bash dev/release/verify-release-candidate.sh 0.7.0 0
 ```

-Currently this only works on Linux (patches to expand to macOS welcome!).
-Read
+This works on Linux and macOS.
+Read the script for information about system
-the script for information about system dependencies.
+dependencies.

 On Windows, we have a script that verifies C++ and Python (requires Visual
 Studio 2015):